alfietry/gpt3.5-test-fibble/README.md

 ## Contributing

 Feel free to fork this repository and experiment with different AI models or improve the GPT-3.5 prompting strategy.

-## License

-Based on student projects from CS3560.
-Educational use.